-ASCIA allergy and anaphylaxis e-training for health professionals (HP) has been developed by the Australasian Society of Clinical Immunology and Allergy (ASCIA) to provide ready access to reliable allergy and anaphylaxis education for health professionals throughout Australia and New Zealand, at no charge.
+ASCIA Allergy Learning Modules for health professionals (HP) has been developed by the Australasian Society of Clinical Immunology and Allergy (ASCIA) to provide ready access to reliable allergy and anaphylaxis education for health professionals throughout Australia and New Zealand, at no charge.

-Development of ASCIA allergy and anaphylaxis e-training HP has included an extensive review process which involved ASCIA members as well as representatives from other medical organisations throughout Australasia.
+Development of ASCIA Allergy Learning Modules HP has included an extensive review process which involved ASCIA members as well as representatives from other medical organisations throughout Australasia.

-The course has been updated to incorporate updated ASCIA Action Plans and changes to EpiPen® and EpiPen®Jr adrenaline (epinephrine) autoinjectors.
+The course was updated to incorporate updated ASCIA Action Plans and changes to EpiPen® and EpiPen®Jr adrenaline (epinephrine) autoinjectors.
 The devices have not changed, just the instructions on the label, which now include:

 - Reduced injection time from 10 to 3 seconds – this is based on research confirming efficacy and delivery of adrenaline through the 3 second delivery.